PTello29/Water-Cleaning-Robot/README.md

         avg = sum(self.energy_used) / len(self.energy_used)
         print(f"Average energy: {avg:.2f}")
 ```
 Runs the cleaning process for a specified number of trials and prints the energy used.
+To run this code, it is initialized using `roslaunch Water-Cleaning-Robot water_robot.launch`

 ## Energy Estimation